japila-books/apache-spark-internals/docs/scheduler/TaskResultGetter.md

 == [[TaskResultGetter]] TaskResultGetter

-`TaskResultGetter` is a helper class of xref:scheduler:TaskSchedulerImpl.adoc#statusUpdate[TaskSchedulerImpl] for _asynchronous_ deserialization of <<enqueueSuccessfulTask, task results of tasks that have finished successfully>> (possibly fetching remote blocks) or <<enqueueFailedTask, the failures for failed tasks>>.
+`TaskResultGetter` is a helper class of scheduler:TaskSchedulerImpl.md#statusUpdate[TaskSchedulerImpl] for _asynchronous_ deserialization of <<enqueueSuccessfulTask, task results of tasks that have finished successfully>> (possibly fetching remote blocks) or <<enqueueFailedTask, the failures for failed tasks>>.

 CAUTION: FIXME Image with the dependencies

-TIP: Consult xref:scheduler:Task.adoc#states[Task States] in Tasks to learn about the different task states.
+TIP: Consult scheduler:Task.md#states[Task States] in Tasks to learn about the different task states.

-NOTE: The only instance of `TaskResultGetter` is created while xref:scheduler:TaskSchedulerImpl.adoc#creating-instance[`TaskSchedulerImpl` is created].
+NOTE: The only instance of `TaskResultGetter` is created while scheduler:TaskSchedulerImpl.md#creating-instance[`TaskSchedulerImpl` is created].

-`TaskResultGetter` requires a xref:core:SparkEnv.adoc[SparkEnv] and xref:scheduler:TaskSchedulerImpl.adoc[TaskSchedulerImpl] to be created and is stopped when xref:scheduler:TaskSchedulerImpl.adoc#stop[`TaskSchedulerImpl` stops].
+`TaskResultGetter` requires a core:SparkEnv.md[SparkEnv] and scheduler:TaskSchedulerImpl.md[TaskSchedulerImpl] to be created and is stopped when scheduler:TaskSchedulerImpl.md#stop[`TaskSchedulerImpl` stops].

 `TaskResultGetter` uses <<task-result-getter, `task-result-getter` asynchronous task executor>> for operation.